NetAppEMEA/sgws-elasticsearch-demo/ElasticSearch-Installation.md

            bin/x-pack/certgen -csr -in certgen.yml \
            -out /usr/share/elasticsearch/config/x-pack/certificates/bundle.zip

+4. Unzip the bundle file with e.g.

+       cd /tmp/certificates
+       unzip bundle.zip

+5. Store the key files in a secure location, you will need them later for deploying the docker containers
+6. Use the `.csr` Certificate Signing Requests to request valid certificates from the Certification Authority of your choice
+7. Store the certificates on the docker server in Base64 format, e.g. using names like `elasticsearch1.crt`
+8. Store the certificate chain of the Certification Authority on the docker server in Base64 format.
+If the chain is in p7b format use `openssl pkcs7 -inform der -in ca.p7b -print_certs -out ca.crt` to convert it

 ## Configure ElasticSearch and Kibana

 Follow the steps outlined in [Install Elasticsearch with Docker](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/docker.html#_security_note) and [Running Kibana on Docker](https://www.elastic.co/guide/en/kibana/5.5/docker.html).

-1. Create and modify a `docker-compose.yml` file using the one from this GitHub repository under `elastic/docker-compose.yml`.
+1. Create and modify a `docker-compose.yml` file using the one from this GitHub repository under `elasticsearch/docker-compose.yml`.
 The one in the documentation is missing `container_name: elasticsearch2` for the `elasticsearch 2` services causing node discovery issues.
 2. Start the ElasticSearch Cluster with `docker-compose up`.
 If you want to daemonize it (e.g. put it to the background), use `docker-compose up -d`
 3. Verify that ElasticSearch is running and healthy with `curl -u elastic:changeme http://127.0.0.1:9200/_cluster/health?pretty=true`.
 The status should `green` and not `yellow` or `red`. `number_of_nodes` should be 2.
 4. Follow the steps described in [Notes for production use and defaults](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/docker.html#_notes_for_production_use_and_defaults)